shdwmtr/dwmx/README.md

-Mica & Acrylic window effects for Steam on Windows 11
+Extended Desktop Window Manager (DWMX) for Steam on Windows 11